 The first place to consider installing solar on a multifamily building is the roof.
-As a starting point for evaluating your roof, visit the NYC Solar Map, which will provide an estimate of your building's solar potential measured in kilowatts of solar PV that can fit on the roof.
-You will eventually need an inperson site assessment from a solar contractor to confirm the Map's assumptions, particularly because premium, high-efficiency panels can generate more power in a smaller amount of space.
+As a starting point for evaluating your roof, visit the NY Solar Map (launching in January of 2016), which will provide an estimate of your building's solar potential measured in kilowatts of solar PV that can fit on the roof.
+You will eventually need an in-person site assessment from a solar contractor to confirm the Map's assumptions, particularly because premium, high-efficiency panels can generate more power in a smaller amount of space.
 These high-efficiency panels can make a project more viable if your roof's space is constrained.
-(The NYC Solar Map will be incorporated into the New York State Solar Map and Portal, which will be launched shortly)

 The Map uses an algorithm to account for the factors that might limit the size of a solar array.
 There are typically four factors that have the greatest impact on solar in NYC: